hbradio/portfolio/content/post/red-line-tracker.md

 First take-away: using the browser API to get my current GPS location is not as scary as I thought!
 Now I know why every stinkin' site asks for it.

 I didn't have time to learn how to use MapBox, so I made each entry link to a Google Map centered on the location.
-Feel free to [remix it](https://glitch.com/edit/#!/red-line-pub-crawl) and extend it!
+Feel free to [remix](https://glitch.com/edit/#!/red-line-pub-crawl) and extend it!